cap-js/docs/guides/deployment/with-shared-db.md

 ## Scenario

-If you have multiple CAP applications relying on the same domain model or want to split up a monolithic CAP application **on the service level only while still sharing the underlaying database layer** the following guide on applications with shared database can be an option.
+If you have multiple CAP applications relying on the same domain model or want to split up a monolithic CAP application **on the service level only while still sharing the underlying database layer** the following guide on applications with shared database can be an option.
 The data models from all involved CAP services are collected and deployed to a single database schema, which all services get access to.

 ### Evaluation

 The advantages are as follows:
- - **Query Performance:** Complex queries are executed much faster, e.g. $expand to an entity on another microservice (compared to calls across services with own data persistencies)
+ - **Query Performance:** Complex queries are executed much faster, for example $expand to an entity on another microservice (compared to calls across services with own data persistencies)
  - **Independent Scalability** of application runtimes (compared to a monolithic application)

  Disadvantages: